Impact Of Stamp Duty and Brexit on UK Real Estate Markets

-Conservative sources claim the new regulations will allow the councils to get extra £1 billion for building new homes.
-The housing charity Shelter said the new rule will allow the councils to build 27,500 new social homes as compared to 5,000 in over a year.
+Conservative sources claim the new regulations will allow the councils to get an extra £1 billion for building new homes.
+The housing charity Shelter said the new rule would allow the councils to build 27,500 new social homes compared to 5,000 in over a year.

-Regulatory changes - Stamp duty increased by 1400 per cent since 1997
+Regulatory Changes - Stamp Duty Increased By 1400 Per cent Since 1997

-Further, new HMO licensing have been introduced which will effect 4 million people living in privately rental homes where rules to protect residents in privately rented homes have been introduced, for landlords who let 5 or more, from 2 or more separate households.
-They will have to get a license from the local authority to let out.
+Further, new HMO licensing has been introduced, affecting 4 million people living in private rental homes.
+New rules to protect residents in privately rented homes have been introduced for landlords who let five or more from 2 or more separate households, as they will have to get a license from the local authority to let out.

-Real estate firms believe it is stamp duty not Brexit responsible for the low real estate transactions in London.
-Local buyers believe the investment from Europe, America and Asia led to the rise in property prices in London but it is not just London, investors are buying properties in Liverpool, Manchester and other popular locations.
+Real estate firms believe it is stamp duty, not Brexit, responsible for London's low real estate transactions.
+Local buyers believe the investment from Europe, America, and Asia led to the rise in property prices in London, but it is not just London; investors are buying property in Liverpool, Manchester, and other popular locations.

-It is one of the most liveable cities and Liverpool is preferred business city where the investors such as Speke – the bio manufacturing firm, Daresbury and firms in the health sectors are investing.
-More business indicates growth in new job vacancies.
+It is one of the most liveable cities, and Liverpool is the preferred business city where the investors such as Speke – the biomanufacturing firm, and Daresbury and firms in the health sectors are investing.
+More business in the market indicates growth in new job vacancies.

-The report 'The China Dividend: Two Years In' from Steer Davis Gleave claim there has been an increase by 38 per cent in the number of visitors to the north, at the same time as, the growth in the number of visitors to London was 30 per cent.
+The report 'The China Dividend: Two Years In' from Steer Davis Gleave claim there has been an increase by 38 per cent in the number of visitors to the north, at the same time as the growth in the number of visitors to London was 30 per cent.

 Categorised in: All News